hapax/hapax.github.io/assets/emcc.md

 $$

 <span style="padding-left: 20px; display:block">
-This can also be deduce from classical electromagnetism, and in fact, is what Einstein used to derive $E = mc^2$!
+Maxwell deduced this from classical electromagnetism, but amusingly, we got there by think about bowling balls!
 </span>

 ---